willemt/dogebox/protocol/one-folder-protocol.rst

     - if handshake is invalid, drop the connection

 *highest_piece*
-This is required within the handshake so that clients are able to construct a merkel hash.
-For a merkel hash it is necessary that we know how many pieces there could be.
+This is required within the handshake so that clients are able to construct a Merkle hash.
+For a Merkle hash it is necessary that we know how many pieces there could be.

 File log message
 ~~~~~~~~~~~~~~~~